L-spaces, taut foliations and fibered hyperbolic two-bridge links: Background on two-bridge links

-We briefly recall some facts about two-bridge links that we will often use in the paper.
-We refer to \cite{BZ} for proofs and details.
-A two-bridge link can be described by a rational number $\frac{p}{q}$, where $p$ and $q$ are coprime integers, $p>0$, $q$ is odd and $0<|q|<p$, in the following way.
+In this section we briefly recall the definition of fibered link and some facts about two-bridge links that we will often use in the paper.
+We refer to \cite{BZ} for proofs and details regarding two-bridge links.

+A \emph{two-bridge link} can be described by a rational number $\frac{p}{q}$, where $p$ and $q$ are coprime integers, $p>0$, $q$ is odd and $0<|q|<p$, in the following way.
 We fix a sequence of integers $(a_1,\dots,a_n)$ such that

 and consider the link defined by the diagram in Figure \ref{figure:two bridge}.
 We denote this link by $L(a_1,\dots, a_n)$.